Special Educational Needs and Disability Information

 How does school know if pupils need extra help?

 At the heart of every class is a continuous cycle of planning, teaching and assessing which takes account of the wide range of abilities and interests of children.
 The majority of children will learn and make progress within these arrangements.
 Those children whose overall attainments or attainment in specific subjects or other areas of development, fall significantly outside the expected range, may have additional needs (SEND).

-There is an emphasis placed on the experience and expertise of the class teacher and SENCO (Special Educational Needs Coordinator) in identifying children with additional needs through their observations.
+There is an emphasis placed on the experience and expertise of the class teacher and SENDCO (Special Educational Needs and Disabilities Coordinator) in identifying children with additional needs through their observations.
 A range of assessment tools are used to help school identify children who may have may have these additional needs.
 Schools also receive information from parents, pre-school settings and other professional agencies which help us identify children who may need additional support at school.
 Information from parents also provide school with a vital in-sight into the child’s strengths and difficulties.

 What should I do if I think my child has additional needs (SEND)?

 A parent with any concerns about their child’s learning or social, emotional development should not hesitate to arrange a meeting with the class teacher.
 If possible the SENDCO will attend this initial meeting.
 If not, the class teacher will pass the concerns on to the SENDCO who will contact the parents to discuss the concerns further.
 An appropriate plan will then be discussed.

 What kind of SEND does the school cater for?

 Sacred Heart School caters for a wide range of SEND.
 This includes;

 - children with specific learning difficulties such as dyslexia and numeracy difficulties (known as dyscalculia), motor skills difficulties (sometimes known as dyspraxia or DCD-developmental co-ordination disorder)

 - children with speech and language difficulties